 • Standard physiotherapy, as above, plus an extra 2 sessions of 30 minutes of rehabilitation from Monday to Friday.
-For patients receiving extra, early rehabilitation, in addition to your normal physiotherapy, you have been using a cycle machine that is designed to work, in the bed, even with sedated patients.
-As you wake up you have started to pedal for yourself, do some more bed-based exercises and finally get out of bed and start moving.
-All of these sessions have been and will continue to be run by a well-trained physiotherapist and the bedside nurses.
+For patients receiving extra, early rehabilitation, in addition to their normal physiotherapy, they will start using a cycle machine that is designed to work, in the bed, even with sedated patients.
+As your friend/ relative wakes up they will start to pedal for themselves, do some more bed-based exercises and finally get out of bed and start moving.
+All of these sessions will be run by a well-trained physiotherapist and the bedside nurses.
 We have already tested this method in University Hospital Southampton and it has reduced the length of time on the ventilator and ICU stay.
-During these sessions, you have been and will continue to be very carefully monitored for your own safety and the safety of lines, tubes and catheters.
+During these sessions, they will be very carefully monitored for their own safety and the safety of their lines, tubes and catheters.

-These exercises will continue for a maximum of 28 days or less if you leave the Intensive care unit before then.
+These exercises will continue for a maximum of 28 days or less if they leave the Intensive care unit before then.